 And when you do talk, be sure to remove tones of criticism, contempt and defensiveness in your voice and replace them with tones of affection, humility and friendship.

 Of course, relationship problems do have to be discussed.
 Every couple needs the ability to have those important “heart to heart” conversations.
 As a communication expert, I know the value of these.
 But trust me — if you improve your interactions before you talk about your problems, you’ll spend a lot less time digging up and re-burying cats that should have been laid to rest a long time ago.
-If you need a little help, check out my crash course – Stop “Fighting” to Get Along.
+If you need a little help, check out my online “crash course” Stop “Fighting” to Get Along // For Individuals and Couples.